Suggested Stops Along The Mesa Arizona Fresh Foodie Trail

 www.jalapenobucks.com

-The Greater Phoenix Area isn’t necessarily well known for its barbecue brisket as compared to other American cities like Austin, Kansas City and Memphis.
-But the Valley of the Sun really does deserve a much closer look at its many outstanding BBQ joints, including one that may just serve the very best smoked meats in the entire state – Jalapeño Bucks, along the Fresh Foodie Trail in Mesa.
-Located adjacent to the oldest orange grove in Arizona, Jalapeño Bucks is a wildly entertaining BBQ shack known for serving fabulous “New Wave Mexican Soul Food & Buzzsaw Brand BBQ”.
+The Greater Phoenix Area isn’t necessarily well known for its barbecue brisket compared to other American cities like Austin, Kansas City, and Memphis.
+But the Valley of the Sun deserves a much closer look at its many outstanding BBQ joints, including one that may serve the best-smoked meats in the entire state – Jalapeño Bucks, along the Fresh Foodie Trail in Mesa.
+Located adjacent to the oldest orange grove in Arizona, Jalapeño Bucks is a wildly entertaining BBQ shack known for serving fabulous “New Wave Mexican Soul Food & Buzzsaw Brand BBQ.”

 Queen Creek Olive Mill